 Stabilizing your shots

 Stabilizing your shots can prove to be really beneficial in improving the overall quality of your video.
-Although Apple has vastly improved the stabilization tech in its new iPhone 11 and 11 pro cameras still, try to stabilize the video by putting the phone on a flat surface, using a tripod or adding a few extra points of contact to your iPhone The absolute best video quality will be produced by using a tripod or gimbal to stabilize your shots.
-We will discuss further more about stabilizing your videos to improve the video quality.
+Although Apple has vastly improved the stabilization tech in its new iPhone 11 and 11 pro cameras still, try to stabilize the video by using a video enhancer app like emulsio video stabilizer or by putting the phone on a flat surface, using a tripod or adding a few extra points of contact to your iPhone.
+The absolute best video quality will be produced by using a tripod or gimbal to stabilize your shots.
+We will discuss further more about stabilizing your videos to improve the video quality or video editing result.

 Making your shots still with a tripod